probablyalexzhu/probablyalexzhu.github.io/content/_index.md

 About Me
 {{< /button >}}

 I post about my projects, personal experiences, technical tutorials, and the philosophy of technology.
-Check out some of my articles below!
+Check out some of my posts below!